 Common "Stock" Animal Gender Stereotypes Used Can Include:

 - Ants: More likely male except for the queen, despite being made up mostly of females in Real Life.

 - Bears: More likely male, despite being the inspiration for the Mama Bear trope.

 - Bees: More likely male except for the queen, despite being made up mostly of females in Real Life.

 - Boars: Usually Male; wild sows rarely exist in fiction, but when they do, they usually have several striped piglets following them.

 - Cats: More likely to be female if the cat in question has all-white fur or is paired with an almost always male dog.
+Also usually seen as feminine in typical Japanese mythology.
 The "alley cat" tends to be portrayed as male though, so cartoons depicting cats hanging out by trash cans will likely depict them as male.
-The Cool Cat, Fat Cat, and orange cat are also more likely to be male.
+The Cool Cat and orange cat are also more likely to be male.
 They are equally likely to be male or female otherwise.
 Any wild species except lions has a similar either male or female gender coding that domestic and feral cats have.